aryanniecodes/a2z-dsa-journey/README.md

 I am currently learning Data Structures and Algorithms from the Striver A2Z DSA Sheet.

 Along with DSA, I am also learning Git and GitHub.
-This repository is where I push all my practice codes to improve my Git commands and maintain consistency.
+This repository is where I push all my practice codes to improve my Git commands and maintain consistency

 ---